 I can trace my ancestry on my father’s side back to my great grandfather (Frederick Bloy), who was born in Germany in 1837.
 Frederick immigrated to the United States in 1874 where he purchased a farm near the community of Forest Junction, Wisconsin (about 20 miles south of Green Bay).
 While living in Wisconsin, Frederick fathered nine children — five with my great grandmother (Anna Krug).
 Frederick and Anna were grandparents to my father (Wilmer), who grew up on a farm in Forest Junction.

 While still living in Forest Junction my father met my mother (Allegra, a.k.a.
-Lee) who grew up in the nearby town of Appleton.
-Other family members of mine include:
+Lee) who grew up in the nearby city of Appleton.
+Other immediate family members of mine include:

 - Brother Steven